b. 1973, Urbana, IL

 Lives and works in La Cienega, NM

-Scott Anderson received his BFA from Kansas State University and his MFA from the University of Illinois at Urbana-Champaign.
-He most recently studied at the Skowhegan School of Painting and Sculpture.
-His work is in the permanent collection of Nerman Museum of Contemporary Art.
-Anderson has participated in exhibitions at MCA Chicago, the Parrish Art Museum, The Warhol Museum and the Cranbrook Art Museum.
-He has exhibited in solo and group shows at Kavi Gupta in Chicago.
-His work has been featured in numerous publications including: The Washington Post, The Los Angeles Times, Art Pulse, Beautiful Decay, and Daily Serving.
-Anderson has been the recipient of the Pollock-Krasner Foundation Grant and The William and Dorothy Yeck Award.
+Anderson received his BFA from Kansas State University, his MFA from the University of Illinois at Urbana-Champaign, and recently attended Skowhegan School of Painting and Sculpture.
+Anderson has participated in exhibitions at MCA Chicago, the Parrish Art Museum, The Warhol Museum, the Cranbrook Art Museum, and is in the permanent collection of the Nerman Museum of Contemporary Art.
+He has exhibited regularly with Kavi Gupta in Chicago.
+His work has been featured in numerous publications including: The Washington Post, The Los Angeles Times, Art Pulse, New American Paintings, Beautiful Decay, and Daily Serving.
+Anderson was the recipient of a Pollock-Krasner Foundation Grant and The William and Dorothy Yeck Award.
 Anderson currently lives and works in La Cienaga, NM and is an Assistant Professor of Painting and Drawing at University of New Mexico College of Fine Arts.